Airtable/blocks/README.md

 # @airtable/blocks

-With the Blocks SDK, you can create your own custom apps on top of Airtable.
-These apps can be integrations, visualizations, internal tools, and more!
+With the Blocks SDK, you can create your own custom extensions on top of Airtable.
+These extensios can be integrations, visualizations, internal tools, and more!

 To get started, check out the